2025 | Sponsored Project

 Turns out, yes they do!
 Here’s what we found:

-We conducted 2 feedback sessions at the aquarium with users by printing out our concepts and pitching the idea to families, couples, and the aquarium staff.
-They provided us with their first impressions, initial thoughts, and what they would do differently to make the concept valuable at the aquarium.
+We conducted 2 feedback sessions at the aquarium by pitching the ideas to families, couples, and the aquarium staff.
+They provided us with their first impressions, initial thoughts, and what they would do differently to make the concept valuable.

 AR can be confusing, so we must provide alternative interaction options for users